Lazy-Bing-Server/RegionFileUpdaterMulti-MCDR/docs/quick_start.md

 ## Load

-Use `!!MCDR reload plugin` command to load it
+Use `!!MCDR reload plugin` command again to load it

 Use `!!region` / `!!rfum` (if prefixes is not edited in config, or use your own custom prefix) to check if it's loaded